bargool/zinc/opk-data/readme.txt

 ZiNC is Not a Cloud!
 This program is for download files from Dropbox shared (available to all) folders to GCW0 Handheld Console

-The software uses python2-dialog to show UI and wget to download files

 ## Settings

 Settings file will appear at `/media/home/.cinc/` after first start.